circleci/circleci-docs/jekyll/_cci2/skip-build.md

 A few points to note regarding the use of the auto-cancel feature:

-* When using the auto-cancel feature, pipelines will still be created, but the included workflows (and therefore jobs) will not run.
 * Your project's default branch (usually `main`) will never auto-cancel builds.

 ### Steps to enable auto-cancel for pipelines triggered by pushes to GitHub or the API